qdm12/xcputranslate/README.md

 ### Golang

+- Use the flag `-setenv` to set the `GOARCH` and `GOARCH` environment variables.
+Note this will not print anything in this mode.
 - Use the flag `-field arch` to obtain the value to use for `GOARCH`
 - Use the flag `-field arm` to obtain the value to use for `GOARM`